ClickCease

 In the 1800s, lower-income individuals would gamble and battle their dogs against actual bulls.
 In 1835, the British Parliament enacted the Cruelty to Animals Act.
 This new act made it illegal to bait animals like bulls and bears.
 Attention was turned towards “ratting.”

-The objective of ratting was to see who’s dog was able to catch and kill the most rats in a selectively confined space/arena, in the shortest amount of time.
+The objective of ratting was to see whose dog was able to catch and kill the most rats in a selectively confined space/arena, in the shortest amount of time.

-Eventually, this led to the development of the need for faster and more aggressive dogs in order to compete with the other dogs, finally evolving into the infamous realm of dogfighting.
+Eventually, this led to the development of the need for faster and more aggressive dogs to compete with other dogs, ultimately evolving into the infamous realm of dogfighting.

 These dogs were bred into the different types of the Pit Bull family, being trained and raised to fight, attack, and kill.
-Pit bulls were introduced to America by immigrants bringing them to North America with them, but most of these “fighting dogs” were turned into working dogs, herding cattle and sheep, and protecting livestock from wolves and other predators.
+Pit bulls were introduced to America by immigrants who brought them to North America.
+However, most of these “fighting dogs” were later converted into working dogs, used for herding cattle and sheep and protecting livestock from wolves and other predators.

 At the beginning of the century, Pits maintained their popularity but evolved into working-class companions.
-Throughout WWII, America actually used the Pit Bull as their nation’s mascot, showcasing their loyalty and bravery as a key point of marketing and advertising strategies and techniques.
+Throughout WWII, America actually used the pit bull as its nation’s mascot, showcasing its loyalty and bravery as a key point of marketing and advertising strategies and techniques.

-The Pit Bull has undergone many changes in its animal roles: it was created and idealized as a fighting dog for reputation and profit, turned war hero, and retired as a family dog.
-But soon, the Pit Bull would turn into a man-killing machine—in some people’s eyes, a step below the Great White Shark on the list of predators.
+The pit bull has undergone significant changes in its role as an animal: it was initially created and idealized as a fighting dog for reputation and profit, later became a war hero, and is now often retired as a family dog.
+But soon, the pit bull would turn into a man-killing machine—in some people’s eyes, a step below the great white shark on the list of predators.

-After WWII, pit bulls came to be seen more and more as normal dogs.
+After World War II, pit bulls came to be seen more and more as ordinary dogs.
 Underground dog fighting still existed, but not to the extent of before the war or back in Europe and the United Kingdom (UK).

 As some Pit Bulls were and are bred for herding, hunting, or guardian (nanny dogs) purposes, the majority of these dogs are bred for pets and companionship.